-When Fred is 82 he requires care.
-His benefit is now worth $364,089.40 with a monthly benefit of $9709.05.
-While in most cases that would be plenty of benefits Fred has Alzheimer's and exhausts all his benefits.
-Since the benefits still increase even as he spends it down let's say by the time he exhausts his benefits the insurance company paid out $400,000.
+When Fred is 82, he requires long-term care services.
+His benefit is now worth $364,089.40, with a monthly benefit of $9709.05.
+While in most cases that would be plenty of benefits, Fred has Alzheimer's and exhausts all his benefits.
+Since the benefits still increase even as he spends his benefits for his care, let's say by the time he exhausts his policy benefits the insurance company paid out $400,000.

 The problem is Fred is still alive and still requires care.
 Pennsylvania requires a person to have no more than $2400 to qualify for Medicaid.
-However, since Fred had a partnership policy they will disregard the $400,000 the insurance company paid in the calculation.
-If he has less than that amount he would qualify for Medicaid and still be able to keep the $400k.
+However, since Fred had a partnership policy, they will disregard the $400,000 the insurance company paid in the calculation.
+If he has less than that amount, he would qualify for Medicaid and still be able to keep the $400k.
 Otherwise, the spend-down will disregard the $400k and will be less painful.

 "The partnership is the best-kept secret in long-term care insurance.
 If I were selling it, it would be the only thing that I would advocate."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI) a national consumer education and advocacy group.

 This link shows a map so you can see the states which will honor your state’s partnership program:

-Even a small partnership LTC policy will not only provide money for quality caregivers but will give you some asset protection.
-This way you know you won’t lose everything if you exhaust all your policy benefits.
+Even a small Partnership Long-Term Care Insurance policy will not only provide money for quality caregivers but will give you some asset protection.
+This way, you know you won’t lose everything, even if you exhaust all your policy benefits.

 Since the risk of needing some type of long-term care service is very high and gets higher as you get older, having some way to address this risk will benefit your family.